AY2425S2-CS2103T-W13-1/tp/docs/UserGuide.md

 Format: `import TARGET_PATH`

 - CAUTION: This command overwrites existing contacts and remove all notes.
-- To ensure that the .json file follows the correct format, only use .json files exported using the `export` command.
+- Only import .json files exported using the `export` command.
-- Only write your own .json file if you are confident that you can update it correctly.
 - Ensure that there are no special characters (E.g. `*!<>`) or spaces in the `TARGET_PATH`.